hashgraph/hedera-services/docs/dev/rebuilt-data-structures.md

 Second, at the beginning of each call to `handleTransaction, we invoke [`ExpiryManager.purge()`](https://github.com/hashgraph/hedera-services/blob/master/hedera-node/src/main/java/com/hedera/services/legacy/services/state/AwareProcessLogic.java#L94).
-For the first transaction handled in each consensus second, this will trigger a series of calls to the [`MonotonicFullQueueExpiries.expireNextAt()` method](https://github.com/hashgraph/hedera-services/blob/master/hedera-node/src/main/java/com/hedera/services/state/expiry/MonotonicFullQueueExpiries.java#L54) of `payerRecordExpiries`, as long as the queue contains an expiration event whose expiration is not after the current consensus second.
+For the first transaction handled in each consensus second, this can trigger one or more calls to the [`MonotonicFullQueueExpiries.expireNextAt()` method](https://github.com/hashgraph/hedera-services/blob/master/hedera-node/src/main/java/com/hedera/services/state/expiry/MonotonicFullQueueExpiries.java#L54) of `payerRecordExpiries`, continuing until the head of the queue is an expiration event whose consensus time is not after the current consensus second.
 For each expiration event, we then [consistently update](https://github.com/hashgraph/hedera-services/blob/master/hedera-node/src/main/java/com/hedera/services/state/expiry/ExpiryManager.java#L179) the related records FCQ in the `accounts`
 FCM and the `txnHistories` map.

 :information_desk_person:&nbsp;Note that here we depend on the "invariance"